shyamexe/e-commerce-using-bloc/README.md

 # e_commerce

-A ecommerce Flutter app using bloc.
+A e-commerce Flutter app using bloc.

 ## Getting Started